 Surveys can be a real pain to manage manually.
 This is where employee engagement tools, such as Chanty, come in handy.
 Equipped with the right tools, you can streamline the process of distributing the survey, collecting data, and analyzing it.
 Some of the benefits of using the right tools include:

-By asking the right questions, ensuring anonymity, timing your surveys, and using the appropriate tools you can achieve a powerful insights about employee engagement.
-All of these steps will let you know where things currently stand in the workplace and give you an indication of how
+When you ask the right questions, respect privacy, and time your surveys thoughtfully, you unlock valuable insights into employee engagement.
+All of these simple steps will let you know where things currently stand in the workplace and give you an indication of how

 Sample questions for employee engagement surveys